 The good news?
 It’s not going to be as painful to determine where you need to cut back as you might think.

-Here are three easy steps to figure out where you should cut back in your budget:
+Here are three easy steps to figure out where you should cut back on your budget:

 - The Gut-Wrenching Spending Review